1 Who We Are

 “NERCOMP Member Benefits are a great resource.
 It is not just the physical resources, like the job postings, but the personal relationships you make by attending the Professional Development and Annual Conference.
 Those connections are a resource that help all of us to grow together. “

 Elaine Moore, Director, IT, The National Graduate School of Quality Management

 “NERCOMP is just the "right size" conference.
 The sessions are engaging, strategic and solutions oriented.
 I always bring back ideas from the conference to share with my team.
 This past year, we have hired a few staff in leadership positions from outside higher education, and I am asking each one of them to attend the 2017 NERCOMP Annual conference."

-Param Bedi, Vice President Library and Information Technology, Bucknell University
+Param Bedi, Vice President & Chief Information Officer, Bucknell University

 4 Vendor Licensing